icicel/ahn/README.md

 The suffix is applied in the same way as noun suffixes above.
 - Jovian moons - Jupiteri r̂̂ao
 - The French revolution - Iś Franci él̂ũȷ̀̂a
+- Freudian philosophy - Freudi ks̀ŵôks̄

+The suffix can be converted to '-j' according to normal rules.
 - Not enough Swedes - Âı́'ẫds Swedenjo
-- Freudian philosophy - Freudi ks̀ŵôks̄

 If the base noun is unclear or too different, the word itself can be used as a proper noun.
 - Gagauz language - Gagauz ẅad̃̈̍́